If you have cancer you may need extra help with children’s costs. Find out more about benefits and help with childcare, school and education costs.

 - the Guarantee Credit part of Pension Credit

-- Universal Credit, if your household income is less than £7,400 a year, or £14,000 a year in Northern Ireland (after tax and not including any benefits you get)
+- Universal Credit, if your household income is less than a certain amount a month or year (after tax and not including any benefits you get)

 - Working Tax Credit run-on, paid for 4 weeks after you stop qualifying for Working Tax Credit.